Agents & Enrichment Loops

 // From: stream-agents/scripts/agent_fetcher.ts

-async function handleMessage({ topic, partition, message }: EachMessagePayload): Promise<void> {
+async function handleMessage({ message }: EachMessagePayload): Promise<void> {

 return;